 You can buy travel insurance and claim online, at any time or anywhere.

 Travel insurance offered by WorldNomads.com is available to travelers worldwide (140 countries).
-Specifically designed for adventurous travellers, this travel insurance covers overseas medical, evacuation, baggage and a wide range of adventure sports and activities.
+Specifically designed for adventurous travellers, this travel insurance covers overseas medical, evacuation, baggage and a wide range of

 Why buy travel insurance from World Nomads.com?